GDPR and Disaster Recovery: 3-step guide to GDPR compliance

 - Is the data stored and accessed at a level of security apposite to the risks associated?

-- Create a well-documented GDPR Roadmap
+Create a well-documented GDPR Compliance Roadmap

 Following an assessment of risks, document the findings and investigate any areas that may have been missed.
-Subsequently, review organizational polices and protocols around data privacy and protection.
+Subsequently, review organizational policies and protocols around data privacy and protection.
 Identify gaps in data privacy and security controls to reduce the chances of being reprimanded for improper compliance.

 - Verify vendor contracts to establish responsibilities and respective rights.